petrikemppainen/LDna/README.md

-Linkage disequilibrium network analysis (LDna)
+R-package: LDna
 -------------

-LDna uses network analyses to find clusters of loci in high linkage disequilibrium (LD) from population genomic data sets (Kemppainen et al., unpublished).
+Linkage disequilibrium (LD) network analyses (LDna) is used to find clusters of loci in high  (LD) from population genomic data sets (Kemppainen et al., unpublished).
+It proviedes a means to partition a pouplation genomics data into sets of loci that bear similar population genetic signals and can for instance be used to *in silico* identify inversion polymorphism and identify loci involved in local adaptation (Kemppainen et al., unpublished).
+As it only requires a matrix of pariwise LD values it is particularly useful for non-model species where closely related and well-characterised reference genomes are not available.

 Current beta version is 0.57.